Now in our 14th year!

 It was back in 2008.
 We were sitting around out on the patio.
 It was a warm autumn evening in Sausalito, the season when the fog has gone and the sun wants to make up for lost time.
 Just family and friends, talking and laughing.

-One of us needed to create a website for work.
+I needed to start up a website for work.
 What would be a short, fun project to learn how to create a web page?

 “Let’s write up a list of all our favorite restaurants and places to go in Sausalito,” someone suggested.
 “Then we could share it with our friends.”